vifrrg/debian_local_mirror/README.md

 # DEBIAN LOCAL MIRROR

-This is a python module to create partial local mirrors of Debian-like repositories.
+This is a python module designed to create partial local mirrors of Debian-like repositories.

 ## INSTALLATION
 From source: